1,000+ Opportunities

 By partnering with other local nonprofit organizations, such as the Dream Center, we pass along some of the generous donations we receive to help support others who are supporting our Lakeland community.

-Based on current listing details, eligibility includes: Senior dog owners in Polk County, Florida.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Senior dog owners in Polk County, Florida.
+Confirm the full requirements in the official notice before applying.